MinderooFoundation/OceanOmics-amplicon-paper-analysis/docs/get_data.md

 ```

 ### Nort West Western Australia
-This is a bit different, as both the metadata and the sample fastq files are located on DRyad rather than ENA or NCBI.
+This is a bit different, as both the metadata and the sample fastq files are located on Dryad rather than ENA or NCBI.
 So follow the below custom script to fetch the data.

 ```zsh
 cd ~/analysis